 We catch up with Declan as he discusses listening to Gary Moore, an unconventional 50 year Hofner pickup and working with the nicest Canadian known to man …

 What made you start Deacci?

 Deacci really came about in order to explore the variables of pickup winding as I’d found that out of every dozen pickups I’d wind – half of them sounded great, the rest were really good .. but one or two out of a batch sounded incredible.
 I started to break each of the elements down and investigate how they impacted tone.
 What I found was that one of the biggest parts was how the actual winding was controlled and what pattern was used in hand-winding.
-That “randomness” from the human hand was very difficult to repeat and also keep control of, so I knew I needed to find a way to systematically replicate this – it was the one area that was beyond my own capability.
+That “randomness” from the human hand was very difficult to repeat and also keep control of, so I knew I needed to find a way to systematically replicate this.

 What guitar players tone inspires you?

 The whole journey for Deacci has been about being inspired by tone.
 The first player that ever made me really sit up and listen to guitar was Gary Moore.
 I’d got a copy of his Run for Cover album and the mix of his playing and tone was incredible.
 I think I wore that tape out on a school trip!
 A lot of Gary’s tone on the later blues albums came from the Peter Green Les Paul so that led me to get into early Fleetwood Mac and then onto a musical journey that included everyone from AC/DC to Eddie Van Halen and many more over the years.
 I guess I’d have to mention some of the modern stuff also like our friend Ariel Posen, he’s never had bad tone but he has an incredible sound and feel.
 I’ve been inspired by how all of these players brought something new to playing guitar in terms of tone.

 We’ve seen some shots of Ariel Posen playing some prototype pickups – can you tell us anything about that?